Skip to Main Content

 NIH Guidelines

-As of January 25th, 2023, the NIH expects applicants to submit a plan for how they will manage and share their data and allows applicants to include certain costs associated with data management and sharing in their budget.
-This includes all NIH-supported research regardless of funding level, including extramural grants, extramural contracts, intramural research projects, and other funding agreements.
-Data is defined as any data needed to validate and replicate research findings, and does not include laboratory notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects such as laboratory specimens.
+Data is defined as any data needed to validate and replicate research findings.
+It does not include laboratory notebooks, preliminary analyses, completed case report forms, drafts of scientific papers, plans for future research, peer reviews, communications with colleagues, or physical objects such as laboratory specimens.

 Your data plan should include the following: